-New Year's Eve: The Children are to spend the next New Year's Eve with the Mother.

-New Year's Day: The Children are to spend Next New Year's Day with the Father.
-The Mother is to take the children to the paternal grandmother's residence at 11:00am on New Year's Day.
+New Year's Eve: The Children are to spend the next New Year's Eve with the Father.
+The Mother is to take the children' to the father's or grandmother's residence at 11:00am on New Year's Day.

+New Year's Day: The Children are to spend Next New Year's Day with

-Easter: The children are to spend next Easter with the Mother, while the following Easter the children shall spend it with the Father.
+Easter: Next Easter is to be spent with the Mother, while the following

+Easter is to be spent with the Father.